novy213/server-wpf-app/README.md

 # server-wpf-app
-A wirelessly connecting application between the client and the server.
+A wirelessly connecting application between the client and the server. <br> Using tcp protocol on lan connection.